Honoring Excellence: The 2024 National Book Awards

 Young People’s Literature: Shifa Saltagi Safadi, Kareem Between

 Shifa Saltagi Safadi’s Kareem Between offers a heartfelt and insightful portrayal of identity, belonging, and the complexities of growing up.
-Following a young boy navigating his bicultural identity, Kareem Between still manages toresonates with readers of all ages.
-Safadi’s voice is a fresh, funny and a vital addition to the formula of children’s literature.
+Following a young boy navigating his bicultural identity, Kareem Between still resonates with readers of all ages.
+Safadi’s voice is fresh, funny, and vital to the formula of children’s literature.

 Poetry: Lena Khalaf Tuffaha, Something About Living